2moe/glossa/Readme.md

     append_to_l10n_mod(&path)?;

     // This creates a new file: "src/assets/localisation.rs".
-    // Unlike append, if only create is used, the file will be cleared. let mut file = BufWriter::new(File::create(&path)?);
+    // Unlike append, if only create is used, then the file will be cleared when it is written. let mut file = BufWriter::new(File::create(&path)?);

     // default_l10n_dir_arr() is also a constant array: ["assets", "l10n"].